nathanbraun/fantasy-sdk-2021/README.md

 Check back here for updated versions.
 Will keep the changelog updated.

 ## Changelog
+### v0.5.0 (2021-09-21)
+Added sleeper integration.
+Like other platforms, uses a snapshot of saved data that's included here.
+Should make it easier to follow along.

 ### v0.4.0 (2021-09-17)
 The automatic WDIS and league analysis projects now use a snapshot of saved data (that I've included in this repository) to make it easier to run through